Aloor Shanavas: Early life and education

 Shanavas was born into a middle-class family in Aloor near Nagercoil in Kanyakumari District.
 His parents are Jainul Abideen and Raabiyath Beevi.
 He is married to Parveen.
 They have a son together.

 Politics

-In 2016, he stood for his first Tamil Nadu state legislative assembly elections from the Kunnam constituency.
+In 2016, Shanavas stood for his first Tamil Nadu state legislative assembly elections from the Kunnam constituency.
 He was the joint candidate of the People's Welfare Front Alliance.
 He garnered just 19,853 votes and lost the elections to R. T. Ramachandran (politician) by a huge margin.

 In 2021, he stood for elections from the Nagapattinam Assembly constituency as the candidate for Viduthalai Chiruthaigal Katchi (VCK).
 He defeated his nearest AIADMK rival with an individual 'pot' symbol as a part of the DMK-led alliance.

-Currently, he also serves as the Deputy General Secretary of VCK party, a Dravidian Tamil Nationalist caste base political party.
+Currently, he also serves as the Deputy General Secretary of VCK party, a Dravidian political party for all caste equality.
 He is a strong follower of Thanthai Periyar, Muhammad Ismail and B.R.Ambedkar.